Skip to main content

 Standard Operations and Maintenance

-Standard Operations and Maintenance is really something that gets defined in the Service Level Agreement in consultation and negotiation with the customer.
-It is not really a determination made solely by IT or Operations.
-It is the customer or receiver of service that helps to establish whether an “outage” has occurred.
-Because we want to adhere to the terms and conditions set forth in the SLA we want strong controls in place.
+Standard Operations and Maintenance is really something that is defined in a Service Level Agreement (SLA) in consultation and negotiation with the customer.
+It is not a determination made solely by IT or Operations.
+The customer or receiver of service helps to establish whether an “outage” has occurred.
+Because we want to adhere to the terms and conditions set forth in the SLA, strong controls should be in place.

-I think it is not a question as to whether the Change Management process will be used or not used.
-It is more a question of the degree of Change Management that will be used.
-A solid approach would be to establish a clear definition of a Service Change in the organization.
+It is not a question of whether the Change Enablement practice will be used, but rather the degree of Change Enablement that will be applied.
+A solid approach is to establish a clear definition of what constitutes a change in the organization.

-ITIL says it is any “addition, modification or deletion of elements of the delivery of service” [paraphrased].
+ITIL defines a change as “the addition, modification, or removal of anything that could have a direct or indirect effect on services.”
 This is a broad definition and covers just about everything we do in IT.

-So, next we need to identify what we actually do in IT to deliver and support services and see if it matches that definition.
-If it does we need to decide if we want to apply full ITSM control and tracking to that activity (e.g. rebooting a server).
-This means identifying Configuration Items, applying Incident and Problem Management, and so on through all our established ITSM processes.
+Next, we need to identify the activities we do in IT to deliver and support services, and see if they match that definition.
+If they do, we must decide if we want to apply full ITSM control and tracking to that activity.
+This includes identifying Configuration Items, applying Incident and Problem Management, and using other ITSM practices as appropriate.

-• Standard: Pre-approved (one time to the Change Advisory Board), low risk, low cost changes, little potential for an “outage”
+• Standard: Low risk, pre-authorized changes, little potential for an “outage.”

 Comments